 1. Give It Time

-In most cases, patients adapt quite quickly to their new dentures, but if you notice that you are feeling discomfort after the first few weeks, give us a call.
+In most cases, patients adapt quite quickly to their new dentures (30 days on average), but if you notice that you are feeling discomfort after that, give us a call.

 2. Eat Mindfully